johannest/loadtestdriver/README.md

 Build CLI with the following command `mvn clean package spring-boot:repackage` This will create an executable jar file from the project.

-To run the CLI you can use `java -jar` for example `java -jar .\target\loadtestdriver-0.5.1.jar -f .\test_scripts\LoginTest.scala -r .\test_scripts\resources`
+To run the CLI you can use `java -jar` for example `java -jar ./target/loadtestdriver-0.5.1.jar -f ./test_scripts/LoginTest.scala -r ./test_scripts/resources`

-To see all possible command line options run `java -jar .\target\loadtestdriver-0.5.1.jar --help`
+To see all possible command line options run `java -jar ./target/loadtestdriver-0.5.1.jar --help`

 ### Recorder
 LoadTest CLI can be used also to quickly start Gatling recorder with the preferred recording parameters.
-Run `java -jar .\target\loadtestdriver-0.5.1.jar record --help` to see possible command line options.
+Run `java -jar ./target/loadtestdriver-0.5.1.jar record --help` to see possible command line options.

 ### Quick start guide with Vaadin BookStore demo application
 1. Open Firefox and its developer tools (F12).